mandiant/capa/capa/ida/plugin/README.md

 ![capa explorer](../../../.github/capa-explorer-logo.png)

 capa explorer is an IDAPython plugin that integrates the FLARE team's open-source framework, capa, with IDA Pro. capa is a framework that uses a well-defined collection of rules to identify capabilities in a program.
-You can run capa against a PE file or shellcode and it tells you what it thinks the program can do.
-For example, it might suggest that the program is a backdoor, can install services, or relies on HTTP to communicate. capa explorer runs capa directly against your IDA Pro database (IDB) without requiring access to the original binary file.
+You can run capa against a PE file, ELF file, or shellcode and it tells you what it thinks the program can do.
+For example, it might suggest that the program is a backdoor, can install services, or relies on HTTP to communicate. capa explorer runs capa analysis on your IDA Pro database (IDB) without needing access to the original binary file.
 Once a database has been analyzed, capa explorer helps you identify interesting areas of a program and build new capa rules using features extracted from your IDB.

 We love using capa explorer during malware analysis because it teaches us what parts of a program suggest a behavior.
 As we click on rows, capa explorer jumps directly